Free Things to Do Seattle: From Pike Place to Puget Sound Adventures That are Worth the Hype

 While this jewel of the Pacific Northwest is more than fit for royalty, that doesn’t mean you must spend a fortune on your visit.
 Follow along to discover the best free things to do in Seattle.

 Jet City offers so much more than Space Needle tours!
 Sharpen those savings skills as you enjoy the best museums, parks, and markets for free.
+From a fresh air art walk past the famous troll to mesmerizing displays of glass blowing, there’s wonder everywhere you look.

+Explore Washington’s role in gold fever at the Klondike Gold Rush National Park, or plan for a homemade picnic at Gas Works Park.
 No matter if you’re more inclined to stop and smell the Primroses or lace up those hiking boots, you’ll be pleasantly pleased by the free options in Seattle.

 Seattle Hotels

 Hold up there!
 Before we dive into all of the free things to do in Seattle this weekend we suggest you reserve some A+ accommodations.
-Regrettably, there still isn’t a way to score a free suite, however, Tripster is proud to provide a bevy of Seattle Hotels for every budget and style.
+Regrettably, there still isn’t a way to score a free suite, however, Tripster is proud to provide a bevy of Seattle hotels for every budget and style.

 Rest easy in modern furnishings in downtown Seattle or enjoy complimentary shuttle and breakfast services in Bothell.
 As always, make your booking worry-free knowing you are guaranteed our lowest rates online.